“Undoubtedly, there is no particle of life that doesn’t bear poetry within it.” –Gustave Flaubert

 Apart from that, you can also show others your poem and seek for their criticism.
 Of course, you would receive comments like “That’s a nice poem,” but you shouldn’t be contented yet.
 There isn’t anything to learn from that kind of response.
 Instead, look for people that are intelligent enough to tell you specific areas that need improvement in your poems.

 There you have it – pointers on how to write a poem.
 However, there are quite a number of things you need to consider and brainstorm before you begin the actual process of writing poetry.
 So, once you successfully cover those things, you’ll move the next step, which is the elements to consider when you start composing your poems.
-If you need advice on other types of writing, just look around here!
+If you need advice on other types of writing, just look around on our Blog!